How To Take Apple TV Screenshots (Step-By-Step)

-Likewise, while not many people probably desire to capture video content from their Apple TV, the ability could come in handy in instances, for example, where you want to show a remote elderly relative how to navigate their Apple TV (what better a way than sending them a video walkthrough?) or where you want to record footage from an Apple TV game and post it online to show off your skills to the world.
+Likewise, while not many people probably desire to capture video content from their Apple TV, the ability could come in handy in instances, for example, where you want to show a remote elderly relative how to navigate their Apple TV (what better way than sending them a video walkthrough?) or where you want to record footage from an Apple TV game and post it online to show off your skills to the world.

-Here’s how you take screenshots and capture video from an Apple TV.
+Here’s how you take Apple TV screenshots and capture video from an Apple TV.

-- Tune on your Apple TV and make sure its connected to your television by an HDMI cable.
+- Tune on your Apple TV and make sure it’s connected to your television by an HDMI cable.

 - Go into the Settings app on your Apple TV and select Network.